Stephen-Caldwell/Milestone-project-2/README.md

 ## What to do, what to do?
 This is a simple website that llows users to search for some attractions in the city of their choice.
 The results are listed and displayed on a map.
 Users can then search for directions using public transport withing the city tey are going to.
-The site is deloyed on https://stephen-caldwell.github.io/Milestone-project-2/

 ## Site Flow
 The site is split into 2 sections at the top is the map and search for the attractions.